In Exercises 81–100, evaluate or simplify each expression without... | Channels for Pearson+

 Textbook Question

 In Exercises 81–100, evaluate or simplify each expression without using a calculator.
-In e^6
+10^(log ∛x)

 Show Answer